frederic-perez/AmE-dictionary/data/idioms.md

 __doodad__ A name for a gadget or thing whose actual name is unknown or has been forgotten. _Where’s that doodad?
 I need it to finish this repair._
 __doofus__ _slang_ :two: One who is stupid or foolish.
 __dooge__ _n_ Internet slang for dog; a meme about a Shiba Inu; a cryptocurrency; a proposed ‘government efficiency’ task force.
-__doom and gloom__ :nine: (A situation) characterized by negativity or futility.
+__doom and gloom__ :nine::m: (A situation) characterized by negativity or futility.
 A general feeling of pessimism or despondency.
 This expression, sometimes found as _gloom and doom_, was particularly pertinent to fears about a nuclear holocaust during the cold war period of the 1950s and 1960s.
 It became a catchphrase in the 1968 film _Finian’s Rainbow_.
 (A situation) characterized by negativity or futility.
 A general feeling of having lost all hope and of pessimism (= expecting things to go badly). _The situation isn’t all doom and gloom—there are still plenty of good schools that did accept you!_
 __doomscrolling__ :dart::two: __1__ (informal, neologism) The practice of continually reading Internet news about catastrophic events. _Syn_ doomsurfing __2__ (by extension) Continuously and aimlessly consuming any content on social media, particularly sites that utilize a scrolling format, such as Instagram, TikTok, and Twitter.
 __doormat__ :two::hammer:
 __dopey__ __1__ Stupid or silly. _I can’t ask that dopey kid to the prom!_ _A dopey idea._